geduardo/ankibot/README.md

 This tool uses the OpenAI API, which charges based on usage:

-- GPT-4o for generating sentences and translations (~$0.005-0.01 per word)
+- GPT-4o for generating sentences and translations
-- TTS-1 for audio generation (~$0.0015 per word)
+- TTS-1 for audio generation

-A 50-word deck might cost approximately $0.25-0.50 to generate.
+A 50-word deck costs approximately $0.05-0.010 to generate as of 24.02.2025.
 ## License

 [MIT License](LICENSE)